srl-labs/wsl-containerlab/README.md

     You will also be presented with the choice to have the Fira Code [nerd font](https://www.nerdfonts.com/font-downloads) automatically installed on your system. **We recommend you install this font (especially if using `zsh` as your shell of choice)**.

+    Finally you'll be asked if you want to copy your Windows SSH keys into WSL Containerlab, this is to enable passwordless SSH access.
+This is an integral step for [DevPod](#devpod) usage, while the default might be **not** to, we recommed you enter `y` (Yes).

+    If no SSH keys are found on your machine, an RSA keypair will be automatically generated.

-    To run the setup again and change prompts, execute `/etc/oobe.sh` inside Containerlab WSL.
+    To run the setup again, execute `/etc/oobe.sh` inside Containerlab WSL.

 > [!IMPORTANT]
 > After installation, close and reopen Windows Terminal to ensure